tintash/nft-barter/README.md

 # nft-barter
-A web 3 project to swap NFTs
+A web 3 project to swap NFTs.